Python3pkg/Products.SilvaForum/README.txt

 Thanks
 ------

-Thanks Mark James of http://www.famfamfam.com/ for the great icons!
+Thank you Mark James of http://www.famfamfam.com/ for the great icons, which we used in the SMI views!

 Questions, remarks, etc.
 ------------------------